cpoussot/LF/README.md

 ```

 Examinate the outputs `htng_cplx` and `itng_cplx`, and conclude for either $G_1$ and $G_2$,
-- on the approximation order and McMillan degree;
+- on the approximation order $r$ and McMillan degree $\nu$;
 - on the accuracy of the eigenvalues of the obtained model;
 - on the normalized singular values of the Loewner pencil;
 - on frequency gain and phase response (by plotting Bode and/or Nyquist);
 - on the Sylvseter equations property;
 - on the informations contained in `itng_cplx` (have a deeper look at these informations).

-Notice that the matrices and values are complex.
+Notice that the matrices and values are all complex.

 ### Construct the real rational interpolant (apply Loewner tangential)